 You can follow this topic to upload our example data to the "Tutorial Assay" once you have created it

-Note that our assay data assumes you have followed the previous steps
+Note that our assay data assumes you have followed the previous tutorial steps

 and already created enough samples in the "Tutorial Samples" Sample Type to have the Sample IDs "Tutorial-003" through "Tutorial-012" available to associate with our data.
 You can confirm this by selecting Tutorial Samples